-Unlike some cities, Lakeland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakeland are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakeland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakeland is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lakeland who work in office and administrative support (15.12%), sales jobs (12.45%), and management occupations (8.32%).
+There are especially a lot of people living in Lakeland who work in office and administrative support (14.26%), sales jobs (11.67%), and management occupations (8.09%).

-Lakeland is a very ethnically-diverse city.
+Lakeland is an extremely ethnically-diverse city.
 The people who call Lakeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakeland residents report their race to be White, followed by Black or African-American.
 Lakeland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.14% of the city’s residents.
-Important ancestries of people in Lakeland include German, Irish, Italian, and French.
+People of Hispanic or Latino origin account for 16.38% of the city’s residents.
+Important ancestries of people in Lakeland include German, English, Irish, Italian, and French.

 The most common language spoken in Lakeland is English.
 Other important languages spoken here include Spanish and French.